glennj/exercism.io/_mentor_notes/bash.md

 <!-- -->

 bash by itself can handle this: the values for individual squares and the total all fit in a 64-bit integer.
-The key is print the values as _unsigned integers_.
+The key is to print the values as _unsigned integers_.

 <!-- ........................................................ -->
 ## difference of squares